Diana was a Member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

 Now it has a rockery, a paved pathway, garden furniture, ornaments, and raised vegetable beds.
 It's bursting with flowering plants, shrubs, fruit bushes, vegetables, ferns, succulents, and a lawn—even the foliage comes in a variety of shapes and colours.

-This article will provide seven suggestions for plants with dark foliage to help add contrast to your garden.
+This article will give you seven suggestions for plants with dark foliage to help add contrast to your garden.
 They are listed here, and described further down in more detail.

 7 Dark-Leafed Plants That Can Help Add Contrast to Your Garden